Skip To Content

 • Website to serve as the hub for the education experience and other details about the effort

-• Campaign to drive awareness and engagement of #EngageResponsibly education to combat online hate
+• Campaign to drive awareness of and engagement with Engage Responsibly education located at engageresponsibly.org to gain knowledge on how to reduce online hate and leverage platform resources.

 • Programming for additional awareness and discourse

 • We know that success is contingent on scale.
-With this as our guidepost, our first measure of success will be scaling Engage Responsibly to as many SMBs and individuals as possible and validating on KPIs that measure the reach, engagement, and action stemming from Engage Responsibly’s education focus.
+With this as our guidepost, our first measure of success will be scaling Engage Responsibly to as many SMBs and individuals as possible and validating on KPIs that measure the reach, engagement, and action stemming from Engage Responsibly’s education.
 These may include:

 • How many businesses and people the Engage Responsibly campaign reaches